Stabbath/ProMod/README.txt

 =======================================================================================
 3.1
-- Added new config 'Parity' with Canadarox's damage bonus system and temp-health kits
+- Added new config 'Parity' with Canadarox's damage bonus system and temp-health kits Uses Commands: !damage or !health
 - Added tank control plugin to 2v2/3v3s (everyone gets tank and frustration refills instead of pass)
 - Added starter common plugin to 2v2/3v3s to prevent wasting time clearing outside saferoom
+- Added plugin to replace lerptracker, high lerps will spectate players instead of kicking them
+- Added plugin to replace si no slowdown with a simpler tank slowdown enable/disable cvar
 - Added plugin to prevent getting stuck in ceilings from tank punches (teleports down after 1 sec)
 - Added plugin to kill tanks that turn AI on deadman to prevent double teaming survivor
 - Added plugin to replace pillgiver with bitfield flags for more flexibility